arushi56/onwriting-/reading_list.md

 [How to Have a Bad Career in Research/Academia](https://people.eecs.berkeley.edu/~pattrsn/talks/BadCareer.pdf) by David A. Patterson

+[Tantalus on the Road to Asymptopia](http://www.anderson.ucla.edu/faculty_pages/edward.leamer/selected_research/Tantalus%20by%20Leamer.pdf) by Edward E. Leamer

 [Cargo Cult Science (a.k.a.
 Feynman Integrity)](http://calteches.library.caltech.edu/51/2/CargoCult.htm) By Richard Feynman